darshgarg7/TLS-Certificate-Generator/README.txt

 # TLS Certificate Generator

-This project automates the creation of TLS certificates using OpenSSL and integrates with modern tools like Let's Encrypt, Kubernetes, and HashiCorp Vault.
+This project automates the creation of TLS certificates using OpenSSL and integrates with modern tools like Kubernetes and HashiCorp Vault.
 It demonstrates advanced security practices, scalability, and innovation.

 ## Features
 Core Features